lemonade-sdk/lemonade-vscode/README.md

 ---

 Use your local Lemonade LLM server with VS Code GitHub Copilot Chat!
-Connect to your locally running Lemonade server (port 8000) to use the Qwen3-0.6B-GGUF model for code assistance and chat.
+Connect to your locally running Lemonade server (port 8000) to use local LLM models for code assistance and chat.

 ---